Greeting from the Director

 It is our belief that the Dalton Plan exemplifies these ideals, and offers a progressive and unmatched alternative to the mainstay education system in Japan.
-We are in a unique position to implement this new approach in education, through the use of the Dalton Plan, for this next generation of young minds, and ask that you join us in raising them up with the charge to go out into the world make a true difference for the future.
+We are in a unique position to introduce this new approach in education — through the use of the Dalton Plan — and ask that you join us in the singularly important task of raising up this next generation of young minds, with the charge to go out into the world and truly make a difference for the future.

 The Three Pillars of the Dalton Plan